nccu231015/Automation-Scraping/README.md

 ## 💡 Usage Tips

 ### AI Rewriting Workflow
-1. Go to "System Prompt 設定專區" and create your custom prompts
+1. Go to \"System Prompt 設定專區\" and create your custom prompts
-2. Navigate to "AI 寫新聞" tab
+2. Navigate to \"AI 寫新聞\" tab
 3. Use filters to find desired news articles
 4. Select multiple news articles (checkboxes)
 5. Select one or more system prompts
 6. Click submit to process (all prompts are combined and applied to each news article)
-7. View results in "處理後新聞列表"
+7. View results in \"處理後新聞列表\"

 ### Processing with Multiple Prompts
 If you need to use different prompts for different news articles:
 - **Option 1** (Recommended): Process in batches - select news set A with prompt A, submit, then select news set B with prompt B, submit
 - **Option 2**: Select multiple prompts - they will be combined and applied to all selected news

-### WordPress Publishing Workflow
+### Multi-Platform Publishing Workflow

-1. Complete AI rewriting first (see "AI Rewriting Workflow" above)
+#### 1. Image Selection
+1. In \"處理後新聞列表\" tab, select news articles (checkboxes)
+2. For each news item, click on the image thumbnails below to select your preferred featured image
+3. Selected images will have a purple border and checkmark

-2. Go to "處理後新聞列表" tab
+#### 2. Publishing to WordPress
-3. Select the news articles you want to publish (checkboxes)
+1. Select news articles with checkboxes
+2. Optionally select specific images for each article
-4. Click "發布到 WordPress" button
+3. Click \"發布到 WordPress\" button
-5. The system will:
+4. The system will:
-   - Upload the first image as featured image
+   - Upload selected image (or first image) as featured image
    - Use AI-rewritten content (or original if not rewritten)
    - Add source link at the end of the article
-   - Publish as draft (can be changed to publish directly)
+   - Publish as draft by default
-6. Check the results and WordPress post URLs
+5. Check the results and WordPress post URLs

+#### 3. Publishing to Facebook
+1. Select news articles and images
+2. Click \"發布到 Facebook\" button
+3. Posts will include title, content, source link, and selected image
+4. Published directly to your Facebook Page

+#### 4. Publishing to Threads
+1. Select news articles and images
+2. Click \"發布到 Threads\" button
+3. System will automatically:
+   - Refresh access token if needed (valid for 60 days)
+   - Create Threads container with image
+   - Publish the post
+4. Content automatically truncated to 500 characters (Threads limit)

+### Platform-Specific Notes

+**WordPress:**
+- Supports custom featured images
+- Published as drafts by default
+- Includes full content and source links

+**PIXNET:**
+- OAuth 1.0 authentication
+- Published as drafts by default
+- Full HTML content support

+**Facebook:**
+- Requires Page Access Token
+- Uses `/me/photos` endpoint
+- Image required for each post

+**Threads:**
+- Two-step publishing process (create container → publish)
+- Automatic token refresh every 60 days
+- 500 character limit (auto-truncated)
+- Image required for each post

+## 🔧 API Endpoints

+- `GET /api/news` - Fetch news from Supabase
+- `POST /api/ai-rewrite` - Process news with AI
+- `POST /api/wordpress-publish` - Publish to WordPress
+- `POST /api/pixnet-publish` - Publish to PIXNET
+- `POST /api/facebook-publish` - Publish to Facebook
+- `POST /api/threads-publish` - Publish to Threads

 ## 📝 License